Streets-Data-Collaborative/groundwork-detection/Taxis/README.md

 And we selected the images with yellow taxis (around 60 images) and created a CustomVision Detection project:

 Source Images: https://drive.google.com/drive/folders/1-lAv1a88I2xa7sIM1EEWjWJD85ZX2yEP
-Code: See Here for the main method that ran the first iteration of ETL that generated above images
+Code: See [here](https://github.com/Streets-Data-Collaborative/groundwork-detection/blob/ca46f5d7589762a750296e8367a1277ed0aabeeb/Signage/test/test_googleStreetViewEtl.py) for the main method that ran the first iteration of ETL that generated above images

 ![image](Taxis_Model.jpg)